 Cumulative Layout Shift (CLS)

-The amount of unexpected layout shift (browsers or webpages shouldn’t show unexpected moves, changes or shifts while the page is loading).
+The number of unexpected layout shifts (browsers or webpages shouldn’t show unexpected moves, changes, or shifts while the page is loading).
 By Google’s standards, a CLS score of less than 0.1 is optimal and anything over .25 is considered a poor score.

 How can I improve CLS on my website?

 - Set size attribute on images, videos, GIF,s or other media so that the website doesn’t change once the browser loads

 - Reserve space for ads using CSS aspect ratio boxes so that they are properly transitioned onto the page